CtrlK

 Specificity

-Lists multiple specific concrete actions: start, stop, restart Airflow, view logs, query the Airflow API, troubleshoot, fix environment issues.
+Lists multiple specific concrete actions: start, stop, restart Airflow, view logs, query the Airflow API, troubleshoot, and fix environment issues.
 Also specifies Docker and standalone modes.

 3 / 3